p15zach1/pibookgr/_quotes/picasso-do.md

 ---
-title: picasso-do
+title: marion-determination
-text: 'Συνέχεια προσπαθώ να κάνω αυτό που δεν μπορώ, έτσι ώστε κάποια στιγμή να μπορώ να το κάνω.'
+text: 'Wanting change is step one, but step two is taking it.'
-person: Πάμπλο Πικάσο
+person: Isaac Marion
 layout: quote
 header: no
 show_meta: false
 categories:
   - quotes
 tags:
-  - preface
+  - determination
-  - picasso
+  - marion
 ---